yumexxx/gardening-electronics/water level sensor/README (short).md

 Based on where your interests lie, feel free to let this sensor run on its own and interact how you've designed, observing occasionally for any desired adjustments, or try out some of the extensions on this project below.

-# Possible Extensions :)
+# Possible Extensions :)u]
-- connect this system to an automatic pump to water system (see micro:bit soil moisture tutorial **to be updated soon** with pump guide)
+- connect to an automatic pump to water system (see micro:bit soil moisture tutorial **to be updated soon** with pump guide)
 - log water level data over time to track the well-being of your hydroponics system (especially as you make changes to the set-up)
 - (if micro:bit V2 is available) use two micro:bits to transmit and display data (one as a sensor and one as a receiver/displayer)